psu13/mutable-hakyll/posts/how-to-ring-2024.md

 Still, as good as the Keilberth is, there is still annoying stage noise, strange hissing, people coughing, and some inexplicably weird/amateurish sounding orchestral playing in the quiet parts (especially the brass).
-This is still no match for Solti and his giant band in Vienna.
+The _production_ is still no match for Solti and his giant band in Vienna.
 The sound on the Solti records was captured under basically perfect studio conditions and you can hear this in every second of the set.
 So you should still get it.
 Luckily this is easy because you just sign up for Apple Music or [Presto](https://www.prestomusic.com/streaming) or whatever and go to it.
 No real hardship.